Colorado school district praised for ridding of milk cartons in lunchrooms

 "We could offer juice, but juice has a much higher sugar content than milk," Bock said.

-Bock says the fresh milk the district purchases for the dispensing machines is guaranteed to be fresh and is bough locally, which keeps money in the community.
+Bock said the fresh milk they purchase for the dispensing machines is guaranteed to be fresh and is locally purchased, keeping money in the community.

 "I don't think we could get much more local," Bock said.